kuiper2000/Applied_Math/_sources/PDE/Heat_equation.md

 \frac{\partial c(x)\rho(x)u(x,t)}{\partial t} = -\frac{\partial q}{\partial x} + Q(x,t)
 ```

 where $c(x)$ is the specific heat, $\rho(x)$ is the density of the stick and $q$ is the heat flux through the lateral (if other places are insulated) and $Q(x,t)$ is the local heating source, which can come from molecular process (i.e., friction between atom or radiation).
-One can notice that the heat flux is proportional to the temperature difference between the stick and its neighbor.
 The equation above can be visualized as follow.

 ```{figure} Heat.png
 ---